The Safest and Most Dangerous Places in Bloody Springs, MS: Crime Maps and Statistics

 Is Bloody Springs, MS Safe?

-The A- grade indicates that the rate of crime is lower than that of the average US city.
-Bloody Springs ranks in the 78th percentile for safety, meaning it is safer than 78% of cities but less safe than 22%.
-This analysis applies only to Bloody Springs's official city boundaries.
+The A- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Bloody Springs's combined rate is lower than the norm.
+Bloody Springs sits in the 78th percentile, ahead of 78% of cities and behind 22%.
+The grade covers only Bloody Springs's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Bloody Springs is 15.89 per 1,000 residents in the typical year.
-Bloody Springs Residents generally consider the west part of the city to be the safest.
-Your chance of being a victim of crime in Bloody Springs varies by neighborhood - ranging from 1 in 63 in the northwest neighborhoods to 1 in 69 in the west.
+The overall crime rate in Bloody Springs is 15.89 per 1,000 residents in a typical year.
+Residents generally consider the west part of the city the safest.
+Your chance of being a victim ranges from 1 in 63 in the northwest neighborhoods to 1 in 69 in the west.

-When looking at total crime counts (rather than per capita rates), the north parts of Bloody Springs, MS see the most incidents - about 1 per year.
-In contrast, the southeast part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the north parts of Bloody Springs, MS report the most crime, about 1 cases per year.
+The southeast part reports the fewest, around 0 per year.

 The Cost of Crime™ in Bloody Springs, MS

-The total projected cost of crime in Bloody Springs for 2025 is $20,915.
-This translates to approximately $222 per resident and $583 per household.
-On average, crime-related costs account for 0.6% of the median household income in Bloody Springs.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Bloody Springs for 2025 is $20,915, about $222 per resident and $583 per household.
+That equals 0.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 58.6%